See what the admission requirements are.

 II Intake - Dates of Interviews (via Microsoft TEAMS platform)

-All applicants must register for the admission test by the following peremptory deadlines:
+All candidates must register for the admission test by the following mandatory deadlines:

 a.
-Curriculum Vitae (it is required to use the file called "CV FORM" published together with this notice at https://corsi.unibo.it/2cycle/legal-studies/admission )
+Curriculum Vitae (it is required to use the file called "CV FORM" published together with this notice at the bottom of this webpage)

 b.
 Double-sided copy of a valid identification document (ID card, passport);